Pagan Holidays - Samhain, Halloween, October 31

 Feasts of the Dead

 This is one time of year when the veil between the otherworld and our world is thought to be thin.
 All manner of spirits including fairy folk and the souls of ancestors were believed to walk about unhindered by the boundaries of space and time.
+Those who are sensitive to this thinning may try to communicate with these beings.

 Families would leave a plate of food outdoors to appease these spirits.
 Hearth fires were lit from the community bonfires and divination was used to gain knowledge of such things as the harshness of the upcoming winter, marriages, births and deaths.